dplace-world/dplace-world.github.io/about/index.md

 Near the end of Season 1, [Jased](jased.xyz) decided to purge the whole server, as the server became inactive and needed a fresh start.
 This was the beginning of Season 2.

 After a whirlwind of events that was Season 2, [Skoopy](skoopy.jased.xyz) and [Jased](jased.xyz) decided to start Season 3.
-However, the server lost excitement and was mostly dead, o [Skoopy](skoopy.jased.xyz) chose to shut down d/place for good and it became dead/place.
+However, the server lost excitement and was mostly dead, [Skoopy](skoopy.jased.xyz) chose to shut down d/place for good and it became dead/place.